Designing a Healthcare Platform for Longitudinal Care

 OVERVIEW

-I lead product and design for YOMI end-to-end.
+I lead product and design for YOMI Health end-to-end as a fractional UX lead, working closely with the founder and clinical staff.
 Unlike traditional UX engagements, this work extends beyond interface design into product definition, domain modeling, and strategic decision-making.
 The platform is actively used by a real medical practice to manage patients, monitor health data, and support clinical decisions.

 CONTEXT & CONSTRAINTS